-- 1. Eligibility for Individuals Not Applicable - 2.
-Eligibility for Group of Individuals or Area of Service Delivery Not Applicable

-3. Eligibility for Subrecipients
+- 1. Eligibility for Individuals - Not Applicable - 2.
+Eligibility for Group of Individuals or Area of Service Delivery - Not Applicable - 3.
+Eligibility for Subrecipients - Eligible subrecipients for the 5310 program are: a. - (1) Private non-profit organizations; - (2) State or local governmental authorities; - (3) Operators of public transportation (49 USC 5310(a)(2)). - Eligible subrecipients for the JARC and New Freedom Programs are: b. - (1) Private non-profit organizations;

+- (2) State or local governmental authorities; and - (3) Operators of public transportation services, including private operators of public transportation services (49 USC 5316(a)(5) and 5317(a)(2)).

 - a.
-Eligible subrecipients for the 5310 program are: - (1) Private non-profit organizations; - (2) State or local governmental authorities; - (3) Operators of public transportation (49 USC 5310(a)(2)).

-- b.
-Eligible subrecipients for the JARC and New Freedom programs are: - (1) Private non-profit organizations; - (2) State or local governmental authorities; and - (3) Operators of public transportation services, including private operators of public transportation services (49 USC 5316(a)(5) and 5317(a)(2)).

-- 1. Matching - a.
-For the 5310 program, the Federal share of project costs may not exceed 80 percent of the net cost of the capital activities and may not exceed 50 percent of the net operating costs (49 USC 5310(d)(1). - b.
-For the JARC and New Freedom programs, the Federal share of capital and planning costs may not exceed 80 percent of the net cost of the activity.
-The Federal share of the operating costs may not exceed 50 percent of the net operating costs of the activity (49 USC 5316(h) and 5317(g)). - c.
-For all three transit services programs, the 10 percent that is eligible to fund program administrative costs including administration, planning, and technical assistance may be funded at 100 percent Federal share (49 USC 5310(b)(3), 5316(b)(2), and 5317(b)(2)).
+For the 5310 program, the maximum Federal share of project cost is 80 percent of the net cost of the capital activities and 50 percent of the net operating costs (49 USC 5310(d)(1) and (2)).
+Operating costs are not allowed for awards prior to October 1, 2012 (see III.A.1, "Activities Allowed and Unallowed," above). - b.
+For the JARC and New Freedom Programs, the maximum Federal share of capital and planning costs is 80 percent of the net cost of the activity.
+The maximum Federal share of the operating costs is 50 percent of the net operating costs of the activity (49 USC 5316(h) and 5317(g)). - c.
+For all three transit services programs, the 10 percent that is eligible to fund program administration costs, including administration, planning, and technical assistance, may be funded at 100 percent Federal share (49 USC 5310(b)(3), 5316(b)(2), and 5317(b)(2)).
 (See III.G.3, "Earmarking," below.) - d.
-For all three transit services programs, the cost for vehicle-related equipment and facilities required to comply with the Clean Air Act (CAA) or the ADA, the Federal share: - (1) For awards prior to October 1, 2012 is 90 percent; and - (2) For awards on or after October 1, 2012 is 85 percent for all other awards (49 USC 5323(i)). - 2.
-Level of Effort Not Applicable
+For all three transit services programs, for awards before October 1, 2012, the maximum Federal share is 90 percent of the net project cost for vehicle-related equipment and facilities required to comply with the Clean Air Act or the Americans with Disabilities Act of 1990 (49 USC 5323(i)). - e.
+For all three transit services programs, for awards on or after October 1, 2012, the maximum Federal share is 85 percent of the net project cost for vehicle purchases, and 90 percent of the net project cost for vehicle-related equipment and facilities, required to comply with the Clean Air Act or the Americans with Disabilities Act of 1990 (49 USC 5323(i)).

-For all three transit services programs, no more than 10 percent of a recipient's (i.e., State agency or designated recipient) total fiscal year apportionment may be used to fund program administration costs including administration, planning, and technical assistance (49 USC 5310(b)(3), 5316(b)(2), and 5317(b)(2)).
+For all three transit services programs, no more than 10 percent of a recipient's (i.e., State agency or designated recipient) total fiscal year apportionment may be used to fund program administration costs, including administration, planning, and technical assistance (49 USC 5310(b)(3), 5316(b)(2), and 5317(b)(2)).

 - a.
 SF-270, Request for Advance or Reimbursement Not Applicable - b.
 SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
 SF-425, Federal Financial Report Applicable - 2.
 Performance Reporting Not Applicable - 3.
 Special Reporting Not Applicable - 4.
-Section 1512 ARRA Reporting Not Applicable - 5.
 Subaward Reporting under the Transparency Act Applicable